radekd91/inferno/inferno_apps/TalkingHead/README.md

 This is the official implementation of [EMOTE : Emotional Speech-Driven Animation with Copntent-Emotion Disentanglement](https://emote.is.tue.mpg.de/).
 EMOTE takes speech audio and an emotion and intensity labels on the input and produces a talking head avatar that correctly articulates the words spoken in the audio while expressing the specified emotion.

+## News
+- (13th Dec.
+2023) EMOTE v2 is now out!
+It is trained on a newer iteration of the data and should give better results overall.
+EMOTE v1 is still available.
+Please see the demo script for details.

 ## Installation